 To be eligible for membership, students must be in grades 10-12 (or 11-12 at some schools) and demonstrate achievement in the four pillars of NHS: scholarship, service, leadership, and character.
 In terms of scholarship, the national organization has a minimum GPA requirement of 3.0 on a 4.0 scale, but individual schools can set a higher standard for membership in their chapter.
 Depending on the high school, students may have to be invited to join and/or fill out an application.
 At other schools, anyone who meets the GPA requirement can get involved.

 Many high school students seek to join NHS because they consider it a prestigious organization and want to include it on their college applications.
 In my former role as a high school counselor, I also served as NHS advisor for a few years.
 One of the questions on my school’s NHS application was, “Why do you want to join NHS?”
-More of then than not, students would respond with something along the lines of, “It will look good on my college applications.”
+More often than not, students would respond with something along the lines of, “It will look good on my college applications.”

 It always pained me to read those answers.
 As I explained in a previous blog post, students should select activities that they genuinely enjoy; in fact, I strongly advise against pursuing an activity solely because you think it will help you stand out in the college application process.